dimitriaatos/prepared/main.typ

   The point where the software implementation differs from @eq-y0rf is in the timing of the shifts, instead of shifting future signal to the present, the most recent (closest to the future) signal is preferred, this is done to allow the software work in real-time audio.
   An instance of _mc.gen\~_ is created for each shift of #y([nof]) including corresponding delays and coefficients.
   The M4L was designed to receive both audio and MIDI note messages, the audio being used for #y([nof]) and the MIDI note determining $T_N$ (the wavelength of #y([nof])).
+  A second utility M4L was also provided for routing MIDI to the main M4L, simplifying the required configuration.
-  The source code for the M4L device can be found in https://github.com/dimitriaatos/prepared.
+  The source code for the M4L device can be found in https://github.com/dimitriaatos/prepared .

   #figure(
     image("figures/m4l.png", width: 50%),